deadhedd/obsidian-note-engine/contract.md

 The status reporter is an **observational engine component** responsible for:

 * Scanning job output artifacts (primarily `*-latest.log` pointers and their target logs)
-* Classifying job health using documented heuristics
+* Classifying engine and job health using documented heuristics
 * Writing a **single, stable Markdown report** into the vault

 It **MUST NOT** perform orchestration, scheduling, or remediation.